LovemoreNyaumwe/Project-4-Steganography/README.md

 `java ImageDetector hide_image.png`

-where ImageDetector or TextDetector is the class with your main method, in the terminal.
+where ImageDetector or TextDetector is the class with your main method and hide_text.png or hide_image.png is the input image, in the terminal.